ckyy5770/battleship-game/README.md

 Client will connect directly with each other and there is no need for a central server.

 There is a difference between clients though.
 Some of the clients are meant to listen on specific port and wait for some of other clients to connect them.
-So we define two types of client: kListener and kInitiator.
-In the following conversations, the kInitiator will talk first all the time.
+So we define two types of client: kListener and kInitiator. ~~In the following conversations, the kInitiator will talk first all the time.~~

+After connection established,

+1. both clients will send a INFO_GAME_ID to each other and try to verify if they have the same game id.

+2. after that, the client will place its ships locally and send a INFO_READY when finishing up.

+3. then they will try to read from the socket and expecting a INFO_READY from the other side.

+4. upon receiving the ready signal from the other, they will send a INFO_ROLL with a random number from 0 to 99 to decide which one should attack first. (higher one attack first, and if the numbers are equal, re-roll and send again).

+5. TODO

 ##### Message Format